The Drug in Me Is You: Composition

-Musically, The Drug in Me Is You has been described as post-hardcore, emo, pop punk, metalcore, glam metal, and hard rock.
+Musically, The Drug in Me Is You has been described as post-hardcore, emo, pop-punk, metalcore, glam metal, and hard rock.

 Critical reception

-At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 71, indicating "generally favorable reviews".

 Alison Kopki of The Aquarian Weekly called the album, a "fun listen and decent starting-off point", and it "lets Radke get some things off his chest".
 The track-by-track breakdown noted the songs having "fast guitars, heavy drums and shred guitar solos".
 Kenneth E. Oquist of Arts and Entertainment Playground gave the album a four out of a possible five score overall.
 Oquist noted the mix of pop and hardcore, stating, "Hardcore and pop crashed together to become hardcore pop...
 Much like Nine Inch Nails created the genre industrial rock, Falling in Reverse has created a unique sound..."
 He gave a track-by-track review of the album, particularly emphasizing "Raised by Wolves", "I'm Not a Vampire", and "Caught Like a Fly".
 Things pointed out included: Michael Baskette's production, the band's instrumentation, and Radke's melodies.
 The writer noted the repeated attacks at Escape the Fate but disliked the album's lyrical quality.
 The resulting score was an 8.9 out of 10 possible, with the tracks "I'm Not a Vampire", "Good Girls Bad Guys", "Pick Up the Phone", all pop tracks, being pointed out as particularly good.
 A Weekender correspondent noted that the album includes: "Aggressive rock... metal and electronica into this collective mix of mayhem and definitely keeps listeners wondering what will come next."
 Different parts of songs were complimented, such as the "immense hooks... catchy choruses... [and] vicious breakdowns", as well as Radke's lyrics being called "witty and poetic".
 The correspondent's review further states, "Radke has managed to imprint his dramatic personality into every aspect of 'The Drug In Me Is You.'"